 Nick Lodolo stars in return as the Reds beat the light-hitting White Sox 5-0

+Nick Lodolo stars in return as the Reds beat the light-hitting White Sox 5-0 originally appeared on NBC Sports Chicago

-CHICAGO (AP) — Nick Lodolo struck out 10 in 5 2/3 solid innings in his first big league start in almost a year, and the Cincinnati Reds beat the Chicago White Sox 5-0 on Saturday.
+CHICAGO (AP) -- Nick Lodolo struck out 10 in 5 2/3 innings in his first big league start in almost a year, and the Cincinnati Reds beat the Chicago White Sox 5-0 on Saturday.

 Chicago finished with two hits.
 The White Sox have scored a major league-low 30 runs during their 2-12 start.